WenzyWong/WenzyWong/README.md

 My current research keywords: Bioinformatics; Cancer Research; Microbiome.

 There’s something about interdisciplinary research that always pulls me in.
 Synthesising and connecting ideas is truly a fascinating act of creative intelligence.
-I’ve always had a deep love for nature, and I really enjoy hiking.
-Maybe one day I’ll even find myself working on something related to ecology — who knows.

 Lately, I’ve been hoping to improve my ability to understand and refine algorithms, as I don’t want to just be a machine that runs omics analyses.

-I have all sorts of scattered thoughts about research itself.
+You can find all sorts of my scattered thoughts about research.
 Check my blog for more details: [Wenzy Wong - Blog](https://wenzywong.blog/) 💭.
+Since I’m such a nature lover (I’m keen on hiking), I might well move into ecology research later on — who knows?

 I'm seeking exchange opportunities during my doctoral studies, and also starting to think about postdoc positions down the line.